PDS Logo, the Tree of Life

 Before we talk about attachment styles or deeper causes, it helps to look at the actual behaviors you might have seen.

-A cold or emotionally unavailable father is often someone who:
+A cold, or one who wasn't emotionally present, is often someone who:

 • Seems uncomfortable when feelings come up